Hiring a disability lawyer or representative can help you manage the procedure and can even increase the odds of being considered for benefits.

 If you have been diagnosed with a medical condition that is hindering your ability to work, you may be wondering about the Social Security Disability application process.
 Perhaps you have already taken the steps necessary to get the ball rolling.
-Regardless of where you are in the process, enlisting the help of an experienced Social Security Attorney or Disability Advocate is always a good idea.
+Regardless of where you are in the process, enlisting the help of an Social Security Attorney or Disability Advocate is always a good idea.

 What Are the Advantages of Hiring a Disability Lawyer or Advocate?